mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“Principles of Practice, Talk 1: The Purpose of Practice” (March 19, 1986)](https://katagiritranscripts.net/1986-03-19-Principles-of-Practice-Talk-1).

+By “beyond conscious or unconscious worlds,” Katagiri Roshi means beyond the worlds created by our conscious or unconscious mental processes.
+Hence, this is “prior to the germination of any subtle ideas.”

 So here “the Way” is not a set of guidelines or procedures to follow, but *universal life*.
 But what is *universal life*?
 And isn’t “the Way” the teachings of the Buddha – the *buddha-dharma* – which we need to follow?

 We can say that to study the Way is to follow the teaching of Buddha.
 But we need to ask, what do we mean by “Buddha”?
 And also, what do we mean by “the teaching”?

----

-Taking refuge in the Triple Treasure – *Buddha*, *dharma*, and *sangha* – is fundamental to all branches of Buddhism.
-In a Zen temple, we do this together at the start of every morning service, at the start of the Full Moon Precepts ceremony, and in many other ceremonies.
-We also take refuge in the Three Treasures in our daily life, keeping them close to our hearts.

 In a typical translation, *Buddha* is understood as the historical Buddha or the religious personage of “the Buddha.” *Dharma* is often understood as “the teaching.”
 And *sangha* is usually understood as “the community.”
 But this misses the significance of these terms in Zen.
 According to Katagiri Roshi, *Buddha* is the universe. *Dharma* is the teaching of the universe.
 And *sangha* is the community that makes the universe and its teaching alive in their lives.

+This is more the sense in which we can say that the Way is the teaching of Buddha that we need to follow.

+---

+Taking refuge in the Triple Treasure – *Buddha*, *dharma*, and *sangha* – is fundamental to all branches of Buddhism.
+In a Zen temple, we do this together at the start of every morning service, at the start of the Full Moon Precepts ceremony, and in many other ceremonies.
+We also take refuge in the Three Treasures in our daily life, keeping them close to our hearts.

 Katagiri Roshi explains the Triple Treasure: